 Many graduates don’t feel ready to commit to a full-time teaching role.
 In these cases, supply teaching can be a great option.
 During the early stages of your career, working on supply provides opportunities to develop your skills in different classroom environments and helps build up confidence before committing to a permanent position.

-For Early Career Teachers looking to work on supply, recruitment agencies can be a simple and convenient way to find a job that suits you.
+For early career teachers looking to work on supply, recruitment agencies can be a simple and convenient way to find a job that suits you.
 Monarch Education works with several Multi-Academy Trusts (MATs) across the UK and can connect you with job opportunities near you that suit your skills and preferences.
-You will need to register with us by contacting our team or submitting an application to one of our teaching roles.
+You can register with us by contacting our team or submitting an application to one of our teaching roles.

 Agencies either book you in advance or you will get an early call at around 8am.
 The more flexible you are, the more work you can get.
 Be sure to communicate your skills and preferences with your recruitment consultant so they can place you in roles you enjoy.